Volv1t3/SystemDesign/TheoryModule/Writerside/topics/Project-1-―-Pizza-Delivery-System.md

 <li><b><format color="CornFlowerBlue">Related Requirement Definitions</format></b>: <i>DELMA02, DELMA02-01, DELMA02-02</i></li>
 <li><b><format color="CornFlowerBlue">Main Flow</format></b>:
 <p>
-If the customer has an active <b>order</b> in the system, the customer can accesses their active order details through the <i><code>"Track My Order"</code></i> tab in the system's web interface.
+If the customer has an active <b>order</b> in the system, the customer can access their active order details through the <i><code>"Track My Order"</code></i> tab in the system's web interface.
 The system displays the status of their order, displaying an internal flag to the user if the order is still in the kitchen.
 Once